 We endeavour to keep pupils safe when on-line using ICT.
 If you have any concerns in this area, please contact our Online Safety Officer or the school office.

-I would be grateful if you could both read the Acceptable Use Agreement on the reverse, complete the permission slip, which follows and then return the whole document to the school.
+If you and your child could both read the Acceptable Use Agreement on the reverse, complete the permission slip, which follows and then return the whole document to the school.